The Ins and Outs of Developing on Nginx Server: A Comprehensive Guide

 Nginx has many powerful directives that can control various aspects of its behavior, such as the location directive for specifying URL paths and the proxy_set_header directive for adding HTTP headers.
 However, using too many directives can make your configuration complex and harder to maintain.
 Only use the directives that are necessary for your specific use case and avoid duplicating them.

-READ ALSO nginx server ip
+READ ALSO basic web server nginx conf

 1.5) Test Your Configuration